cscorley/dissertation/chapters/4_proposed/3_combo.md

 #### Evaluation

-In this section we describe the design of a exploratory study in which we determine whether a single topic model trained on changesets is fit two serve two purposes.
+In this section we describe the design of a exploratory study in which we determine whether a single topic model trained on changesets is fit to serve two purposes.
 For this work, we pose the following research questions:

 RQ1
-:   Can the same topic model be used effectively in more than one context?
+:   Can we use the same topic model in more than one context effectively?

 RQ2
 :   What are the effects of using different portions of a changeset for corpus construction, such as added, removed, context lines, and the commit message?

 RQ3
-:   How much repository history is needed before the approaches are effective?
+:   How much repository history do we need before the approaches are effective?

 ##### Methodology